-- A booster pump that pumped from the irrigation dam to the plots that could not be reached by the other pump, so double pumping occurred.
-This pump is approximately 3% of the site use and was chosen to be analysed to try and reduce the double pumping and some demand charges
+- A booster pump was pumped from the irrigation dam to the plots that could not be reached by the other pump, so double pumping occurred.
+This pump is approximately 3% of the site use and was chosen to be analysed to try and reduce the double pumping and some demand charges.

 An audit of site energy consumption evaluated:

 - Tariff analysis.

 - Installing smart water metering for irrigation scheduling.

 Of the energy-saving opportunities evaluated, three initiatives were identified with potential energy saving of 7% of the site total, and approximately $90,000 p.a. with an average payback period of 5.5 years.

 A tariff analysis was completed on the sites tariffs and it was found that there were savings of approximately $11,000 per year by changing the tariff on the largest pump.
 The pump was on Tariff 66, which is an irrigation tariff being phased out in July 2021.
 It was recommended to change to Tariff 50 which is a large Time of Use tariff.

 The audit report recommendations included installing a new booster pump.
 A new booster pump would partially remove the need for double pumping from the dam.
 A variety of duty points were tested and it was determined that a new, smaller pump (160kW to 75kW) would have returned a payback period of just over four years.
 A Variable Speed Drive (VSD) was also recommended to better control the pump flow rates and pump performance.